IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 Is IVF Painful Than IUI Technology?

-There is no significant difference in both the processes; however, in IVF, the fertilization is done outside the body of the woman; as eggs and sperm are fertilized in a lab.
+There is no significant difference in both processes; however, in IVF, the fertilization is done outside the body of the woman; as eggs and sperm are fertilized in a lab.
 And in the IUI process, the sperm is directly injected into the uterus; thus, fertilization occurs inside the womb.

 How to deal with the discomfort during the IVF process